 Create an agenda so everyone knows the purpose and planned topics for the meeting.
-There are tons of things you can do, including having discussions, inviting speakers, holding workshops, playing games, offering food or snacks, and more!
+There are tons of things you can do, including discussions, inviting speakers, holding workshops, playing games, offering food or snacks, and more!
 Check out the GLSEN calendar for a list of awareness days, days of action, and other events for meeting topic ideas.

 You may want to start with a discussion about why people feel the group is needed or important.
 This may also be a good time to decide on a leadership structure and recurring meeting schedule for your club.
 Members can work together to brainstorm projects for the club to do this year and topics to discuss at the meetings.
+Check out our resource on running an effective meeting for more tips.